attilagyongyosi/spotify-autohotkey/README.md

 =============================
 Based on *chripopper*'s script posted on the [AHK forums](http://www.autohotkey.com/board/topic/35402-spotify-and-ahk/page-2), this [AutoHotKey](http://www.autohotkey.com/) script (or the compiled executable) offers global hotkeys to control the Spotify Windows client.

-Launching the controller will automatically launch Spotify too and (as of now) closing the controller closes Spotify as well.
+Launching the controller will automatically launch Spotify too.
+~~and (as of now) closing the controller closes Spotify as well~~.

 This is just something I put together for my own use.
 Huge thanks to *chripopper*, wherever you are. :)